bjerrep/obsoleta/README.md

         "key": "value"
     }

-## Crossovers
+## Bump

-Its called a crossover when using obsoleta to find something and then dixi to modify or query it.
-This is two seperate operations and the task of gluing them together is left for the user to do.
-Below are some examples that demonstrates that this is not really well thought through.
-The total effect of both commands are that a package version is bumped everywhere it is found.

-Note that the examples below modifies the test resources.

-### Bump the version for all packages with the name 'b'

-Below the given root find the package 'b', or any slots for 'b', and increase the minor.

-    ./obsoleta.py --conf mini.conf --root testdata/F2_test_duplicate_package_slotted_ok/ --package b --locate | xargs -I{} ./dixi.py --conf mini.conf --path {} --incminor
+A bump is the operation of updating the version for a given package anywhere it is found, in both  downstream and upstream packages.
+Its a crossover between using obsoleta to find something and dixi to modify or query it.
+Since it therefore doesn't belong as a command in either, but should be in one anyway, it for now exists as an command for obsoleta as the --bump command with a mandatory --version argument.

+Lets try it out.
+Copy the contents from *testdata/F2_test_duplicate_package_slotted_ok* to *local/temp* in order not to mess with the original testdata.

+Check that the x86 arch is ok (in this testset there is a x86_64 arch which is missing a 'b'):

+`./obsoleta.py --conf testdata/test.conf --root local/temp --check --package a:::x86`

+Due to the absence of complaints it is.
+Now bump b for arch x86:

+`/obsoleta.py --conf testdata/test.conf --root local/temp --bump --package b:::x86 --version 7.9.13`

+which gives

-    version increased from 2.1.2 to 2.2.2 (section: key2)
+`bumped upstream {b:2.1.2:development:x86:unknown} from 2.1.2 to 7.9.13 in "b"`
-    2.2.2

-### Bump package 'b' version anywhere it is listed as a dependency

-    ./obsoleta.py --conf mini.conf --root testdata/F2_test_duplicate_package_slotted_ok/ --package b --upstream | xargs -I{} ./dixi.py --conf mini.conf --path {} --depends b --incminor

-    version increased from 1.1.2 to 1.2.2
-    1.2.2
-    version increased from 2.1.2 to 2.2.2
+`bumped downstream {b:2.1.2:development:x86:debug} from 2.1.2 to 7.9.13 in "a2"`
-    2.2.2

-_Lets see if that was a success:_

-    ./obsoleta.py --conf mini.conf --root testdata/F2_test_duplicate_package_slotted_ok --package a:*:development:x86 --tree
-    package tree for "a:*:development:x86:unknown"
-    a:0.1.2:development:x86:debug
-      b:2.2.2:development:x86:unknown

-Apparently it was.
-A fresh checkout of test/F2_test_duplicate_package_slotted_ok might be a good idea now.
+Sounds about right.
+A new --check will tell that the x86 arch still adds up .
+And the version of 'b' from above is now:

+`./dixi.py --conf testdata/test.conf --path local/temp/b --getversion`

+`7.9.13`